Andresmup/github-foundations/24_ADMINISTRATION/Readme.md

 > - Require deployments to succeed before merging
 > - Require signed commits
 > - Require linear history
+> - Require merge queue
 > - Lock branch
+> - Restrict who can push to matching branches
 > - Do not allow bypassing the above settings
 >
 > **Rules applied to everyone including administrators**:
 > - Allow force pushes
 > - Allow deletions

+### Require pull request reviews before merging

+This feature allows repository administrators or specified roles to enforce a review process before merging pull requests into protected branches.

+It ensures code quality and collaboration by requiring a set number of approving reviews.
+These can come from individuals with write permissions in the repository or designated code owners.

+The system also handles scenarios where reviewers request changes.
+If a reviewer with admin permissions requests changes, they must approve the pull request before merging.
+If a reviewer isn't available to address requested changes, someone with write permissions can dismiss the blocking review.

+Even after required reviewers approve a pull request, collaborators cannot merge it if there are other open pull requests with pending or rejected reviews pointing to the same commit.
+This avoids merging potentially conflicting changes.

+### Require status checks to pass before merging
+This functionality ensures that all necessary Continuous Integration (CI) tests pass before allowing changes to be merged into protected branches.

+You can choose between strict and loose requirements.
+Strict settings mandate the branch to be up-to-date with the base branch before merging, while loose settings don't impose this requirement.

+Status checks can be set to accept updates from specific sources or GitHub Apps, ensuring the integrity of the build process.

+These checks can prevent merging incompatible changes and maintain the stability of the codebase.

+### Require conversation resolution before merging
+Before merging a pull request, all comments must be resolved, ensuring that every concern or feedback is addressed.

+This feature fosters thorough discussion and ensures that all contributors are heard before code changes are finalized.

+### Require deployments to succeed before merging
+Requiring successful deployments before merging ensures that changes are properly tested and deployed to specific environments before being merged into critical branches.

+### Require signed commits
+Enabling required commit signing ensures the authenticity and integrity of commits pushed to protected branches.

+Contributors must push commits with verified signatures, enhancing security and trust in the codebase.

+The system handles scenarios where unsigned commits are pushed, requiring contributors to rebase and include verified signatures before merging.

+### Require linear history
+For repositories that value a clean commit history, enforcing a linear commit history prevents merge commits on protected branches.

+This requirement ensures that pull requests use either squash or rebase merges, facilitating easier reverting of changes and maintaining a clear history.

+### Require merge queue

+The merge queue automates the merging of pull requests into busy branches, ensuring that all required checks pass before merging.

+It's particularly useful for repositories with a high volume of pull requests, streamlining the merging process and maintaining code quality.

+GitHub merges pull requests based on the configured merge strategy once all necessary checks are successful.

+### Lock branch
+Locking a branch makes it read-only, preventing any further commits or deletions.
+This feature is useful for preserving stable states of branches or preventing accidental changes.

+### Restricting Bypass
+Optionally, branch protection restrictions can be applied to admins or roles with bypass permissions, ensuring that even privileged users adhere to the established rules.

+### Branch Push Restrictions
+This functionality restricts push access to protected branches, allowing only specified users, teams, or apps to make changes.

+It can also extend to restricting branch creation, ensuring that only authorized individuals can initiate new branches.

+### Force Push and Deletion
+By default, force pushes and deletions are blocked on protected branches to prevent accidental or malicious modifications.

+However, these restrictions can be selectively enabled for specific users, teams, or all users with write permissions.

 ## SECURITY TAB
 In every repo the is a security tab that present a repository security checklist of security options to configure.